Horsens

-Horsens (/da/) is a city on the east coast of the Jutland region of Denmark.
+Horsens (/da/) is a city on the southeast coast of the Jutland peninsula.
 It is the seat of the Horsens municipality.
-The city's population is 64,418 (1 January 2025) and the municipality's population is 97,921 (As of 1 January 2025), making it the 7th largest city in Denmark.
+The city's population is 65,037 (1 January 2026) and the municipality's population is 98,806 (As of 1 January 2026), making it the 6th largest city in Denmark.

 Horsens is best known for its culture and entertainment events.
 Horsens New Theatre is a cultural centre which holds over 200 events annually.
 It has managed to draw major names such as Madonna, One Direction, Paul McCartney and The Rolling Stones.

 Etymology

 It is believed the name Horsens derives from the old Danish words hors (horse) and næs (naze, headland).
 The name Horsens has been in use since the 12th century.

 History

 The earliest traces of a city are remains of a pagan burial site and houses dating back to the 9th century.
 In the 12th century, the kings Sweyn III and Valdemar I issued coins in the city.
 In the 13th century the city got its own legal code.

 Excavations have shown that the city was expanded around 1300, with a moat going around the city and its harbour.
 Industrialization started from the middle of the 19th century.
 The population rose dramatically when people from the countryside moved to the city to work in the factories.
 The first Danish iron foundry outside of Copenhagen was opened as well as tobacco and textile factories.

 In 1992, Horsens celebrated its 550th anniversary as a market town.